battle-tactics-strategies

 Denial of Terrain and Arrow Volleys

 The Minamoto and their monk allies dismantled the planks of the Uji Bridge to prevent a direct crossing.
 This action forced the Taira cavalry to either dismount and fight on foot or attempt a dangerous ford elsewhere.
 The defenders rained arrows down on the crossing points, using the riverbank as a natural moat.
 This fight at the bridge is one of the earliest well-documented examples of defensive terrain denial in Japanese warfare.
-The use of concentrated arrow fire from fixed positions proved highly effective against a numerically superior enemy.
+The use of concentrated arrow fire from fixed positions proved highly effective against a numerically superior enemy, at least temporarily.

 However, the tactic had a critical weakness: a lack of mobility.
 When Taira forces flanked the position by crossing upstream, the Minamoto lines collapsed.
 Yorimasa, realizing the battle was lost, retreated into the Byōdō-in temple.
 There, he committed seppuku (ritual suicide), marking one of the first highly publicized acts of samurai self-sacrifice in battle.
 The tactical lesson was clear: static defense without a mobile reserve or a withdrawal plan leads to annihilation.